-“I suppose it’s too early to drink Coke.
-I’ll go see what’s in the kitchen.”
+“I suppose it’s too early to drink Coke,” he said, and she didn’t respond.
+“Okay, I’ll go see what we’ve got.”
 He struggled to his feet and plodded upstairs.

 In the kitchen, he groped through cupboards with his one good arm, and finally located the coffee can and some filters, before looking to the coffeemaker and seeing that his mom had left an almost-full pot.
 This confused him for just a second.
 She’d probably made it out of habit, forgetting that his dad had already left.
 He tapped the side, and sure enough, it was cold.
 He put a pan on the range, emptied the pot in, and turned on the burner.
 He went to the window while he waited for it to heat.

-The day was bright, and the last of the willow and maple leaves had come out in the yard below the house.
+The day was bright, and the last of the willow and maple leaves had come out, in the yard below the house.
+Mt.
 Hood was clean, like alabaster.
-St. Helens looked gray and kinda lumpy.
+St. Helens far to the north looked gray and kinda lumpy.
 They said on the radio the day before that a five-point quake had shifted the summit.
-He’d stopped following all the small eruptions a month ago.
+Steve had quit following all the little eruptions a month ago.
 It was big news at the end of March, but now it was getting routine.
 Everyone had been warning that old guy to evacuate, the one who lived under the mountain’s shadow on Spirit Lake, but so far, he seemed all right to stay.
 He’d die of old age up there, probably.

 Steve turned off the burner, poured out two cups, and carried them downstairs.

 Tess sent him back for milk and sugar.
 “You’re not my girlfriend,” he muttered, well out of earshot.
 “You’re my wife.”